TymbalTech/themysteriesoftheuniverse/README.md

 ## Description

-A playground to expand tech skills and learn new tech.
+A playground to expand tech skills, test ideas, and learn new tech.

 ## Technologies

 - **HTML5**
-  - Adherence to W3C standards, using semantic HTML and ARIA roles/attributes.
+  - Goal 1: adhere to W3C standards, using semantic HTML and ARIA roles/attributes.
+Code will need to reviewed, validated, and updated routinely.
-- **CSS3**
+- **CSS3 Bootstrap SASS**
-  - Utilizing CSS Grid Layout for responsive design.
+  - Goal 1: Use CSS Grid Layout for responsive design.
+This is in development que.
+  - Goal 2: Implement Bootstrap.
+This is in development que.
+  - Goal 3: Implement SASS.
+This is in development que.
 - **JavaScript**
-  - Tracking published version with a console log.
+  - Goal 1: Currently tracking the published version with a console log that uses GitHub Actions to establish both client and server side JS functionality.
 - **Vue**
-  - Used for implementing a carousel.
+  - Goal 1: Will be used for implementing a carousel.
+This is in development que.
 - **Node.js**
-  - JavaScript runtime environment used for running scripts.
+  - Goal 1: Currently used for running the published version script that logs the last date and time.
 - **npm**
-  - Package manager for managing dependencies and running scripts.
+  - Currently managing these dependencies:
+    - The script set up to run the versioning script (generate-version.js) as part of the CI/CD pipeline.
+    - Future dependcies list here.
 - **GitHub Actions**
   - Automates the CI/CD pipeline for building, testing, and deploying the project.